andreamaestri/Clarity-Canvas/README.md

 # Standardized Hackathon Readme

+> Link to the deployed site:
+> Contents

 ## Project Overview
 This project was developed during a hackathon hosted by [Code Institute in November 2024](https://hackathon.codeinstitute.net/hackathon/53/).
 The goal was to come up with an idea for an app which helps people with accessibility needs.
 We were allowed to use any technology that we felt was necessary.